Matches played: 396 official matches

 He started his coaching career at Boca Juniors, where he won the Argentinian League and Cup.
 He then returned to Spain to take over at Valencia, where he won La Liga in 1971.
 After coaching spells at teams such as Sporting Lisbon, Rayo Vallecano and Castellón, he went back to Valencia where he led them to victory in the UEFA Cup Winners’ Cup in 1980.

 In 1982, he started his first period as coach at Real Madrid, and in two seasons he reshaped the team and saw them finish as runners-up in five competitions.
 In November 1990, he took over from John Toshack.
 This time he stayed as first team coach for five months which was long enough to win the Spanish Super Cup against Barcelona.
-This was how the man who was the club's honorary president until his passing left his mark.
+This was how the man who was the club's honorary president until his passing on 7 July 2014 left his mark.

 Honours as a player: